lilygoose89/coco/_posts/2019-11-29-does-thailand-have-a-digital-nomad-visa.md

 Choosing the right visa option for you depends on 1) how long you want to stay in Thailand, 2) what country your passport is from and 3) where you're currently located.
 How much you have to spend on a visa and visa services is also relevant, but that mostly applies to those who want to be in Thailand long term.

-According to a recent survey on *The Economic Impact of Digital Nomads*, 86% of digital nomads have entered Thailand on a tourist visa (thanks to the [Chiang Mai Entrepreneurship Association](https://www.facebook.com/pg/ChiangMaiEntrepreneurs/about/){: target="_blank"} for putting out the survey and sharing their data with us\!).
+According to a recent [survey on *The Economic Impact of Digital Nomads*](https://drive.google.com/open?id=10wQvH3zwbRQV9s8kfk9pN6dxwFvMx_LQ){: target="_blank"}, 86% of digital nomads have entered Thailand on a tourist visa (thanks to the [Chiang Mai Entrepreneurship Association](https://www.facebook.com/pg/ChiangMaiEntrepreneurs/about/){: target="_blank"} for putting out the survey and sharing their data with us\!).
 If Thailand is but one stop on your world tour or you're just dipping your toes into this lifestyle, a simple tourist visa is your best option.

 For those wanting to stay longer in the country, education visas come in handy, and survey results indicate that 24% of nomads in Chiang Mai take advantage of this option.
 16% are here longer term on non-immigrant visas of various description, while 12% of digital nomads have a non-immigrant business visa.